- Meet the general requirements for admission to the Graduate School.

 - Interview with representatives of the program.

-- Have completed college-level subject matter prerequisites from regionally accredited U.S. (or internationally recognized as equivalent) higher education institution, with a grade of B- or higher.
+- Have completed college-level subject matter prerequisites from regionally accredited U.S. higher education institution, with a grade of B- or higher.
 Each prerequisite course must be a minimum of 3 credits.
 Five of the eight prerequisites must be completed at time of application.
 Any outstanding prerequisites must be completed by March 1st in the year of matriculation.

 - Anatomy (taken within the last five years)